alejandro-delgado-t/alejandro-delgado-t/README.md

 🌍 **Data Scientist | Barcelona, Spain 🇪🇸**

-I am a **data scientist** with a strong background in **business and economics**, passionate about turning data into actionable insights.
-With an **MSc in Data Science for Decision Making** from the Barcelona School of Economics, I leverage analytical and technical skills to solve complex problems and drive data-driven decisions.
+I am a data scientist with a strong background in business and economics, passionate about turning data into actionable insights.
+With an MSc in Data Science for Decision Making from the Barcelona School of Economics, I leverage analytical and technical skills to solve complex problems and drive data-driven decisions.

 ---